dgiling/BASE/README.md

 Recent updates:

 January 2018 (v2.3)
-**nb: This is the last update as we plan to now implement the code as a package, stay tuned.**
+**nb: This is the last update to this code - it is now implemented as a package**
 - Simplified file handling (no need to separate files before running)
 - Smoothing of PAR and DO
 - Automated updating of unconverged chains